 “To help stem cell researchers in conducting more ethical research by including and combining the perspectives of researchers, regulators and patients on stem cell research.”

-Why Kristine joined iPSpine:
+Why Leonie joined iPSpine:

-Olav Veldhuizen is Project Manager at Catalyze.
+Olav Veldhuizen is head of the Project Management department at Catalyze.
 He holds an MA in Cultural Management from Northumbria University, UK.
 Mr Veldhuizen has more than 14 years’ experience in the management of large, international collaborative biomedical research projects, working closely with universities, large pharma and SMEs.
 He also has extensive experience in stakeholder engagement and dissemination activities, in particular working with patients and patient organisations as well as regulatory authorities such as the European Medicines Agency.
 In addition to Project Management he has had leading roles in dissemination work packages for several European projects.
 This has included initiating, organizing and running workshops to bring together stakeholders and multidisciplinary partners facilitating collaboration and dissemination.